 What We Do

 Equity Agenda envisions a world where neither gender nor other intersecting identities limit one’s life potential.
 Equity Agenda’s mission is to collaborate with and support local governments and allied nonprofits to create equitable communities, transforming the world one community at a time.

 How We Do It

 Equity Agenda provides strategic resources and technical assistance to municipal government leaders and to mission-aligned nonprofits to achieve gender equity in their communities.
 Equity Agenda has partnered with the Mayors Innovation Project to launch the Women Mayors Network, which provides gender-diverse mayors with tangible support, resources, and assistance.

 Equity Agenda’s approach is based in the understanding that gender is one of many possible intersecting identities that must be addressed in our work, and that the leadership of those with intersecting identities must be prioritized.

 Who We Are

 Equity Agenda’s Founder, Heidi Gerbracht, is a municipal expert and strategist with more than two decades experience working on feminist policy issues and in and with local governments.
 Most recently, she developed, launched, and managed a successful national program working with city governments on environmental health.
 Heidi is responsible for wins on issues ranging from paid family leave to firefighter diversity to limiting toxic chemical exposures for pregnant women and children in cities as diverse as Columbia SC, Salt Lake City UT, Burlington VT, and Austin TX.
 She has taught at the LBJ School of Public Affairs on the intersection of municipal government and gender equity.
 Heidi serves as the Finance Committee Chair for URGE: Unite for Reproductive and Gender Equity.
-She is the immediate past Board Chair of Annie’s List, and now serves on the Board of the Annie’s List Training and Engagement Fund.
+She is a former Board Chair of Annie’s List, and now serves on the Board of the Annie’s List Training and Engagement Fund.

 Danielle Adams, Vice Chair, Soil and Water Conservation District, Durham NC